grandslambert/next-cms/README.md

 - Restore individual posts or empty entire trash
 - Permanent deletion only available from trash view

+**Search and Filtering:**
+- Use the search bar to find posts by title or content
+- Apply column filters for precise results
+- Combine multiple filters for advanced queries
+- Results update automatically as you type (debounced)

+**List Customization:**
+- Toggle column visibility (featured image, author, status, taxonomies, date)
+- Choose items per page (10, 25, 50, or 100)
+- Navigate with pagination controls
+- Settings saved per user and per post type

+**Revisions:**
+- View complete revision history for any post
+- See what changed, when, and by whom
+- Restore any previous version with one click
+- Automatic cleanup based on max revisions setting

 ### Media Management

 1. Go to the Media Library
 2. Click "Upload Files"
 3. Select one or more files
+4. Edit title and alt text for SEO and accessibility
-4. Use the copy button to get the URL for use in posts/pages
+5. Use the copy button to get the URL for use in posts/pages
+6. Regenerate sizes if media settings change
+7. View usage before deleting (shows where media is used)
-5. Delete files as needed
+8. Delete files as needed (removes all size variants)

 ### Managing Roles and Permissions